latextemplates/scientific-thesis-template/README.md

 # LaTeX Template for Scientific Theses

 This template is a general template for scientific theses.
-Currently, it is the unoffical LaTeX template for Master, Bachelor, Diploma, and Student Theses at the University of Stuttgart, Computer Science.
+Currently, it is the unoffical LaTeX template for Master, Bachelor, Diploma, and Student Theses at following institutions:

+  - University of Stuttgart, Computer Science.

-It will be extended to support theses from different universities.
+It will be extended to support theses from different institutions.

 More information at <https://github.com/latextemplates/scientific-thesis-template>.